Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/MoverList.md

 *BOOL*

-> Queries all movers registered with the mover list for their `.Moving` property and returns true if all movers are not moving
+> Queries all movers registered with the mover list for their `.Moving` property and returns true if all movers are not moving.

+!!!
+Caution
+	Movers who can not reach their destination because of the gap and collision avoidance settings and are effectively queued will be considered halted for the property.
+If you need to confirm no commands are acting on the mover see `.IsNoMoverBusy`.

 ```javascript
 	// state machine